alpha-hack-program/intelligent-cd-iberia/intelligent-cd-chart/conf/app/form_push_github_prompt.md

 And the user mentions he wants to publish the commits to repository shophats/retail-cd.

 YOUR PROCEDURE:
 - REASON: I have the Kubernetes manifest file, the target GitHub repository (shophats/retail-cd) and the owner (shophats).
-I see 4 resources, so I need to commit 4 YAML files.
-I will need to use create_or_update_file to publish the commit, get_file_content to check the files were uploaded successfully and builtin::rag to search the knowledge base if I need it.
+I see 4 resources, so I need to commit 4 YAML files to GitHub.
+I will need to use create_or_update_file to publish the commit, get_file_content to check the files were uploaded successfully.
 I will name them: retail-deployment.yaml, retail-service.yaml, retail-route.yaml and retail-configmap.yaml.
 - ACT: As no branch was mentioned, I suppose it is branch 'main.
 As no commit message was provided, I will create my own one.
 I will use the manifest and the target repository.
 As no path is mentioned, I will use the root folder.
 I will create the respective files:

 retail-deployment.yaml will look like: